 About the General Electric Company

 Edison created companies that manufactured dynamos and motors, electric light bulbs, and other technologies.
-The Edison General Electric Company was incorporated in 1889, which became the General Electric Company in 1892 after a merger with the Thomas-Houston Electric Company.
+The Edison General Electric Company was incorporated in 1889.
+In 1892, the company became the General Electric Company after a merger with the Thomas-Houston Electric Company.

 Asbestos Use in Products